 The provision for impairment of loans and advances to customers is a significant balance and carries a high degree of estimation uncertainty derived from the assumptions used to build the provisions.

-The Bank continues to deleverage and reduce risk Our response: Our audit approach included an assessment of the quality and effectiveness of the key internal controls that management relies on for financial reporting.
+The Bank continues to deleverage and reduce risk in its loan portfolio.
+However, due to the materiality of the provisions, the level of estimation uncertainty and the uncertain economic outlook in the UK, this continues to represent a significant Our response: Our audit approach included an assessment of the quality and effectiveness of the key internal controls that management relies on for financial reporting.